S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Warnings.md

 0. This project, it's scripts and those contained within this document and this document itself are all without warranty nor will the authors be held liable for damages sustained to users, their hardware or the hardware of others while using this project's scripts, guides, or examples.

- - - Scripts and code are released under `GNU AGPLv3` licence found under the `Licenses` directory.
+ - - Scripts and code are released under `GNU AGPLv3` license found under the `Licenses` directory.

- - - Documentation and guides are released under `GNU FDLv1.3` licence found under the `Licenses` directory.
+ - - Documentation and guides are released under `GNU FDLv1.3` license found under the `Licenses` directory.

  - - allowed use, user agreement, reproduction and modification are further explained in the `` section within this document.